microsoft/fluentui/packages/react-components/react-combobox/src/stories/Combobox/ComboboxDescription.md

+A combo box (`Combobox`) combines a text field and a dropdown giving people a way to select an option from a list or enter their own choice.

 <!-- Don't allow prettier to collapse code block into single line -->
 <!-- prettier-ignore -->
 > **⚠️ Preview components are considered unstable:**